 Author: Jeremy Linden, Sr. Director of Product Management, Asimily

-The Manufacturer Disclosure Statement for Medical Device Security, generally abbreviated MDS2 (or MDS²), gives healthcare providers important cybersecurity information so they can evaluate the security capabilities of their devices.
-The MDS2 form is manufacturer-completed and provided to HDOs upon request.
-With the first version published in 2004, the MDS2 form has expanded to cover more ground at every iteration; the most recent version is from 2019.
-The form provides invaluable information about a device’s capabilities and internal configuration, such as:
+The Manufacturer Disclosure Statement for Medical Device Security, generally abbreviated MDS2 (or MDS²), gives healthcare providers important cybersecurity information so they can evaluate the security capabilities of their devices or compare new devices when making product selections.
+The MDS2 form is a manufacturer-completed document provided to healthcare organizations upon request.

 - How can the device be patched?
 Does it require physical access, or can updates be provided remotely?
 Can the operator install patches on their own, or does everything have to go through the vendor?

 - Does the device store or transmit Protected Health Information (PHI)?
 If so, what measures does it take to keep such information secure?